When will I receive my housing assignment?

 Yes.
 University policy stipulates that all unmarried freshmen who are under the age of 21 at the time of enrollment who do not live with parent(s) [within a 50-mile radius of campus] are required to live in University-owned housing for the fall and spring semesters.
-Written documentation is required including the signature of the parent or legal guardian.
-Requests should be sent to the Housing office in Mell Hall.
+Incoming freshman who would like to be released from this University requirement, and meets all of the specified requirements, will need to complete the appeals form

 For the purpose of this agreement, transfer students are not considered freshmen.
 Transfer students are housed on a space available basis.If a violation of the on-campus residency requirement is discovered before the semester begins, the student’s enrollment may be jeopardized unless the Housing application is completed and the student is assigned on-campus housing.
 If a violation of the policy is discovered after the start of the semester, the student will be referred to the Office of Community and Ethical Standards for failure to comply with a University policy.